Llumbroso/ios_simple_example/README.md

 }
 ```

-In order to be sure to avoid loosing data, you also need to call `willTerminate` in the proper AppDelegate function :
+In order to be sure to avoid loosing data, you also need to call `willTerminate` in the proper AppDelegate method :
 ```swift
 func applicationWillTerminate(_ application: UIApplication) {
     Now.shared.willTerminate()